jacobwilliams/json-fortran/README.md

 * A build script, `build.sh` is provided in the project root directory.
 This script uses [FoBiS](https://github.com/szaghi/FoBiS) to build the json-fortran library and the example program.
 Edit the script to use either the Intel compiler or gfortran.

 * A Visual Studio 2010 project is included for building the library (and example program) on Windows with the Intel compiler.
+The project has been tested with Visual Studio 2010 and 2013.

 * An [SCons](http://www.scons.org) `SConstruct` file.
 The library and example program are built by typing `scons` and installed by `scons install` or `sudo scons install`.